Reading the Water for Signs of Fish

 Keep your tip up^

-More information on proper fishing techniques, more locations, and tricks to fishing these areas can be found in my newest book entitled "Florida Inshore Angler."
+More information on proper fishing techniques, in-depth details, locations, and fishing these areas can be found in my newest book entitled "Florida Inshore Angler."